pulumi/pulumi-hugo/themes/default/content/blog/deprecating-non-project-mode/index.md

 ## Phase 4 - Removal of feature

-A few months after that all support for non-project mode will be removed.
+2-3 months after that all support for non-project mode will be removed.
 This will include the capability in the CLI to do a state upgrade from non-project mode.

 ```
 error: Legacy non-project mode support for DIY backends are unsupported.